QED-92/cyber-security/file-upload-attacks/file-upload-attacks.md

 }
 ```

-In this example, the application reads the uploaded file’s `Content-Type` header and compares it against a list of allowed `MIME` types.
+In this example, the application reads the uploaded file’s `Content-Type` header and compares it against a list of allowed `Content-Type` values.

 When a file is selected for upload, the browser automatically sets the `Content-Type` header, usually based on the file extension.
 Since this occurs client-side, the header can be **intercepted and modified** using a web proxy such as **Burp Suite**.
 In some cases, changing this header alone is sufficient to bypass the filter.